Home / Foster Children / A Tragic History All Too Common For Teens

 Teens like Cathy are referred to CCR every day.
 They are kids hoping for a stable, loving, safe place to call home—a home where adults can be trusted, and kids can begin to heal.

 We did not have a home in the right county location for Cathy, so the referring county continued its search.
 In part, CCR turns away a very high percentage of referred teens because foster parents, new and experienced, fear the unknown.
 The majority of foster families are afraid of troubled teens.
 The reality is these are good kids.
-Good kids who survived at the hands of adults that failed them.
 You can help!

 Please get in touch with us to learn more about fostering teens and how you can begin your fostering journey.
 Qualify to be a foster parent and get started today.